 Updates to Adidas Energy Boost 3

 - The Energy Boost 3 comes with a new outsole design that gives impressive traction.
 It also gives added cushioning for a cushy feel.
-The durability of the shoe’s outsole was also enhanced, for a long lasting running experience.
+The durability of the road running shoe’s outsole was also enhanced, for a long lasting running experience.

 - The upper was also enhanced to deliver a more flexible and breathable upper without affecting the weight.
 The upper was engineered to give a seamless, sock-like feel.

 The fit and sizing of the Energy Boost 3 was not affected by the changes.
 It is still available in a standard running shoe length and comfortably accommodates runners with regular foot shape.
 The heel, forefoot and midfoot are of standard size.

 The Energy Boost 3 has a gender-specific outsole design that delivers enough forefoot flexibility.
 The outsole also utilizes the brand’s Adiwear technology that is specifically placed in high abrasion areas to avoid quick wear and tear.

 The midsole utilizes the brand’s Boost Technology that offers an efficient energy-return properties and superior cushioning for a more responsive ride.
 This works hand-in-hand with the Adidas Torsion System that allows the rearfoot and forefoot to move naturally for a more stable heel-to-toe transition.

 The upper of the Adidas Energy Boost 3 features the brand’s TechFit technology that delivers a seamless, sock-like fit.
 It offers added support without affecting flexibility.
 The strobe-lasting upper gives a more comfortable underfoot feel.